 The following season, her first full season with the Bulldogs, Meneely helped the Western team to a third-place finish at Nationals, which helped propel Georgia to a Reserve Championship.

-Since the 2011-12 season, the Meneely has led the Western team to an impressive 30-13-13 record, including a 16-8-4 mark in Horsemanship and a 14-5-9 record in Reining.
+Since the 2011-12 season, Meneely has led the Western team to an impressive 37-21-14 record, including a 25-11-5 mark in Horsemanship and a 22-10-9 record in Reining.

 A native of Seattle, Meneely started her own equine coaching and training business while attending the University of Washington.
 She completed her undergraduate studies from Belford University in 2009 and is currently pursuing her MBA with emphasis in Human Resources and is on track to completing her degree this year.